kfrancis/ocr/README.md

 To many times I've tried to do OCR and had to wrestle with external dependencies like Tesseract (with it's dependencies Leptonica, etc) and these types of native dependencies can be a real pain to work with.

+### Xamarin??

+Well, I still have to maintain a Xamarin app that has used Tesseract and I'm tired of all the problems that come with it.
+I want to make it easier for myself and others to do OCR in their apps.

 ## Install Plugin

 [![NuGet](https://img.shields.io/nuget/v/Plugin.Maui.OCR.svg?label=NuGet)](https://www.nuget.org/packages/Plugin.Maui.OCR/)